-This ArtMakers introduction to Government Arts Funding in the UK provides an overview of the current funding available via the various Arts Councils, and other publicly funded bodies.
+This ArtMakers introduction to Funding for Artist and Makers focusses on Government Arts Funding in the UK, and provides an overview of the current funding available via the various Arts Councils, and other publicly funded bodies.

 For more ArtMakers information sheets, access to masterclasses, peer to peer support and other forms of artist support please REGISTER with ArtMakers.
 ADD LINK

 Public money i.e. money raised through largely taxation, has been spent by successive government on various aspects of the arts in the UK.
 During 2020, as a response to the Covid crisis £1.57b was given as a support package to arts organisations.

 However, the key word in this last statement is ‘organisations’ from museums and libraries to the National Galleries and Universities these major arts bodies received most of the monies from the various Covid funds, as they had prior to the crisis.
 In addition, nearly half of the visual arts organisations supported in England are based in London, though some obviously have a national reach.

 The main organisations involved in the allocation of government arts funding are the Department for Culture Media and Science (DCMS), the government department responsible for the arts, and various Arts Councils, the government supported funding bodies across the UK..

 Here is a breakdown of the Arts Council funding in England, Scotland, Wales and Northern Ireland.

 Arts Council England(ACE) is responsible for direct government funds, and for funds allocated from the National Lottery.
 Between 2018 and 2022, ACE was projected to invest £1.45 billion of public money from government and an estimated £860 million from the National Lottery.

 Currently ACE aims to allocate its funds until 2022 in the following way.